 First and foremost, you’re guaranteed a safe experience when betting with a legal, regulated site.
-You know that the site you are using is backed by the government, and that everything is above board.
+You know that the site you are using is regulated by the government, and that everything is above board.
 You never have to have concerns over whether your money is secure, or if your bet will be honored.

-It looks likely that the Ohio Casino Control Commission (OCCC) will take the reins for governing the industry.
+The Ohio Casino Control Commission (OCCC) will take the reins for governing the industry.
 It’s the same branch of the government that is responsible for regulating the state’s current crop of casinos.
 Betting online with a regulated site will be no less legitimate as betting in-person, inside of an Ohio casino or racino.

 Fast, Easy Banking

 Legal Ohio sports betting operators will offer plenty of options for both deposits and withdrawals.
-You won’t be pigeon holed into using a singular, sketchy option.
-Adding money to your account will only take a moment, and if you hit a big bet and want to cashout – your money will always be there upon request.
+You won’t be pigeonholed into using a singular, sketchy option.
+Adding money to your account will only take a moment, and if you hit a big bet and want to cash out – your money will always be there upon request.

 Legal sportsbooks will offer bettors the ability to wager from anywhere in the state of Ohio, at any time.
-Pull out your laptop or a mobile device like a phone or tablet, log-in, and you’re ready to bet.
+Pull out your laptop or a mobile device like a phone or tablet, log in, and you’re ready to bet.
 It doesn’t matter if the nearest retail sportsbook is a hundred miles away – anyone in the state of Ohio can bet at any time.

 With online sports betting you can actually wager on an event as it unfolds.
 Bet on the next play, pitch, or swing of a racket.
 Because the live odds update on the fly, it’s possible to search for the right bet and instantly lock it in.
 Retail betting just can’t keep up.